 Resolution Ideas for Ages Eight to Ten

-Older kids' resolutions can be more focused and extend outside themselves.
+Older kids' resolutions can be more focused, abstract, and can extend outside themselves.

 - Sit next to someone different at lunch each day/week.